rashi04/TODOApp/README.md

 4. Maximum to do list allowed is 15

 To run this project make sure you have nodejs installed.
-  -> Go to to-do-list folder once code is pulled.
+  -> Go to TODOApp folder once code is pulled.
   -> run "npm install"
   -> run "npm start" to start in localhost